gwenne/dolphie/README.md

 This system is interfacing with the chatbot through API requests.

-I called him "Dolphie" because we all know Dolphins are real smart creatures and Dolphie is from the dolphin family.
+Dolphie is from the smartest family of Dolphins.

 Current scope
 - Send/receive messages